 “If politics were really a serious business, of course, the indifference of the press and the people to such serious issues would also be a serious matter.
 But politics is not drama.
 It is a comic sideshow.”
 He and his wife held opposing view points during the Civil War.
 He was known for his excessive wardrobe and changed several times a day.
 He oversaw the inauguration of the Brooklyn Bridge.
 He was ill during his entire term as president and knew he could possibly die before finishing his term.
 He is Chester Alan Arthur, 21st President of the United States, serving from September 19, 1881, until March 4, 1885.
-Chester was born on October 5, 1829, in North Fairfield, Vermont, one of two presidents to have been born in Vermont, although it was rumored, although never proven, that Chester was actually born in Bedford, Quebec, Canada.
+Chester was born on October 5, 1829, in North Fairfield, Vermont, one of two presidents to have been born in Vermont, although it was rumored, but never proven, that Chester was actually born in Bedford, Quebec, Canada.
 Chester’s family moved frequently, both before and after he was born, giving rise to political opponents accusations regarding his birth.
 Chester’s family eventually settled in Schenectady, New York.
 His father was a Baptist minister, although Charles become a member of the Episcopal Church.

 Chester became politically involved at a young age, getting into a school yard brawl with students who support James Polk instead of Henry Clay for president.
 However, Chester was considered a good student, eventually graduating from Union College in Schenectady in 1848.
 Chester then became a teacher for a short while before being admitted to the bar, after which, he began practicing law in New York City.
 In 1859, Chester married Ellen Herndon, whom he affectionally called Nell.